Post-Traumatic Seizures

 • Closed head injuries

-• Intracranial hematoma
+• Intracranial haematoma

-• Linear or depressed skull fracture
+• Linear or depressed skull fracture.

 • Glasgow coma scale less than 10